Sir John Magill's Last Journey: Synopsis

-When Sir John Magill, the Irish linen millionaire, disappears on a rare visit to Belfast the assistance of Scotland Yard is sought.
-Magill has some years earlier turned over his business interests to his son Major Malcolm Magill and retired to live in London's Knightsbridge.
-Assigned to the case, Inspector French travels to Ireland where he collaborates with the local force to follow up various clues, concluding in the discover of Sir John's body in a shallow grave on the edge of Major Magill's country estate outside Belfast.
+When Sir John Magill, an Irish linen millionaire, disappears on a rare visit to Belfast, the assistance of Scotland Yard is sought.
+Some years earlier, Magill turned over his business interests to his son Major Malcolm Magill and retired to live in Knightsbridge.
+Inspector French is assigned to the case and travels to Ireland where he collaborates with the local police force to follow up on various clues, concluding in the discovery of Sir John's body in a shallow grave on the edge of Major Magill's country estate outside Belfast.
 The evidence appears to point to Major Magill's having committed the murder in order to come into a large inheritance from his father, which he needed due to the struggling financial situation of the linen industry.

 Returning to England, French's investigations centre on the last journey taken by Sir John Magill on the boat train from Euston to Stanraer and a cruise taken by Sir John's nephew, Victor, on a launch along the coast of Western Scotland.
-It transpires that Magill had been lured to the North of Ireland by the alleged discovery of a radical synthetic material mixing silk and linen that he hopes will revive the Irish linen industry and make his family's own fortune.
+It transpires that Magill had been lured to the North of Ireland by the alleged discovery of a radical synthetic material mixing silk and linen that he hopes will revive the Irish linen industry and make his family's fortune.
 Despite much apparent evidence to the contrary, French deduces that Sir John never set foot on Irish soil alive.
-The investigation reaches its climax on a stormy night at Cavehill above Belfast.
+The investigation reaches its climax at Cavehill above Belfast during the night.